mbtester/fortnight/README.md

 1. Tab order checked
 2. Count of total checkboxes, radio buttons, tabs, and links(valid, invalid, mail and total) on homepage.
 3. Automating the homepage by selecting all options on homepage and checking the visibility of all fields.
--handling static dynamic dropdowns
+- handling static dynamic dropdowns
--handling calendar UI
+- handling calendar UI
--Validating if UI Elements are disabled or enabled with Attributes -handling checkboxes
+- validating if UI Elements are disabled or enabled with Attributes
+- handling checkboxes
 4. Member login attempts and handling popups.
 - characters functionality checked

-How to run?
+How to run:
-Using IDE- Run spicejettestng.xml or pom.xml in project folder Using CMD- mvn test
+1. Using IDE- Run spicejettestng.xml or pom.xml in project folder

-Full Automation is performed on single run and with one time browser invokation.
+2. Using CMD- mvn test

 Thanks,

 Happy Testing!!